maryvalentiney/commitment-2021/README.md

 # commitment-2021
-project for ATLS 4519, creating a project with 100 commits
+Project for ATLS 4519, creating a project with 100 commits, based on my sketchbook entries from the last few weeks.